joemoose/dungeoneers.d20/docs/spells.md

 ## Anima

-A tablet has three units of arcane energy referred to as **anima** to power the spell it contains.
-Anima is volatile and can be depleted from a tablet by casting its spell.
+A tablet contains three units of arcane energy referred to as **anima** to power the spell it contains.
+Anima is volatile and can be depleted by casting a spell.
 The more anima you harness when casting a spell, the greater its magnitude and effect, but the greater the risk of depleting the tablet’s anima.
 Once all three animas are depleted from a tablet, the spell can no longer be cast.

 ## Casting a Spell